New technology sunrise: Pure Web Terminal Emulator!

 When the first PCs arrived at the market we all pictured that we were seeing the end of the hardware terminals’ glory days.

 Naturally, the old dumb 3278/5150 terminal was rapidly replaced by the new smarter DOS and our solid Terminal Emulators for Windows OS.

 These solutions enabled AS/400 and IBM Mainframe users not only to replace the old hardware but also to take advantage of handling multiple connections and other PC tasks within the same box.

-That’s what this is all about: we are working on a new, strong and secure HTML5-based Terminal Emulator.
+That’s what this is all about: we want you to try our new HTML5-based Terminal Emulator.
 Nothing to download.
 Nothing to install.
 No security issues.
 Just launch a new browser tab and go!

 Note from the editor: Click here to try the latest version of our Web Browser Terminal Emulator Client.